 (p.s.
-I’ll take full responsibility if you also just happen to stumble onto one of Cozumel’s excellent watering holes, like Wet Wendy’s (known for flavored frozen margaritas as big as your head), or yummy taco joints, like Cuatro Taco on 3rd Street, half a block from the water.)
+I’ll take full responsibility if you also just happen to stumble onto one of Cozumel’s excellent watering holes, like Wet Wendy’s (known for flavored frozen margaritas as big as your head), or yummy taco joints like El Foco (just to name one), only a block in from the water.)

 Cozumel is Far Safer Than Cancun or Playa del Carmen

 Cozumel is much safer than Cancun, and even nearby Playa del Carmen.
 The island is a very safe vacation destination in Mexico, and is not plagued with violent drug-related crime.